Measure theoretic properties of large products of consecutive partial quotients: Introduction

 where $q_n(x)\geq 1$ and $p_n(x)$ are coprime integers, satisfies

-(see, for example, \cite[Equation (34)]{KhinchinCFBook}).
-Because $(q_n(x))_{n\geq 1}$ is strictly increasing, the rate at which rationals approximate $x$ is closely related to the size of its partial quotients.
+Then, since the convergents of $x$ are its best rational approximations, the rate at which rationals approximate $x$ is closely related to the size of its partial quotients.
 This leads us to consider, for any function $\vphi:\Na\to\RE_{>0}$, the set

-Here and in what follows, ``i.m.'' stands for ``infinitely many''.
-The well-known Borel-Bernstein Theorem establishes the Lebesgue measure $\leb$ of $\clE_1(\vphi)$:
+Here and in what follows, ``i.m.'' stands for ``infinitely many,'' also, $\leb$ stands for the Lebesgue measure on $[0,1]$.
+The Borel-Bernstein Theorem establishes that